appscode/blog/content/post/kubeform-announcement/index.md

 ## Update Policy

-We added UpdatePolicy to ensure that the resource does not get deleted without your approval while updating the resource.
-If the user sets the UpdatePolicy as DoNotDestroy, the resource will not get deleted in the process of updating.
+There are some fields which are mutable and some are immutable in cloud provider resources.
+If we change mutable fields and update the resource it will get updated but if we change immutable fields and update then first the existing resource will get deleted and then it will be recreated with the latest values.
+We have added `UpdatePolicy` to ensure that the resource doesn’t get deleted without your approval while updating the resource.
+If the user sets the UpdatePolicy as `DoNotDestroy`, the resource will not get deleted in the process of updating.
 The kubeform resource will be in the Failed state.
-To recover from this, the user will have to change the UpdatePolicy to Destroy or the field that will cause the resource to be deleted and then re-created again.
+To recover from this, the user will have to change the UpdatePolicy to Destroy or the field that will cause the resource to be deleted and then recreated again.
 We plan to add this in the validation webhook so that the user gets the error while applying the resource.

 ## Sensitive Secret Watcher